 Reviews, Revisions, and Approvals Date Approval Date References reviewed and updated 07/18 Minor wording changes for clarity.
 Deleted codes 95810 and 95811 as 07/2020 they are informational only (for PSG).
 References reviewed and updated.
 Specialist review.
-Replaced all instances of "member" with "participant/enrollee" where applicable References reviewed and updated.
+Replaced all instances of "member" with "participant/enrollee" 7/15/2021 where applicable References reviewed and updated.
 References reviewed and updated.
 Specialist review.
 Annual review.
 Added criteria for repeat MSLT in section II.
 8/30/2022 Updated additional background information with no further impact to criteria.
 References reviewed and updated.
 Changed "review date" in the header to "date of last revision" and "date" in the revision log header to "revision date."
 Specialist reviewed.
 Ad Hoc review completed.
 Minor rewording with no clinical 04/23 06/2023 significance.
 ICD-10-code table removed.
 References reviewed and updated.
 Annual review.
 References reviewed and updated.
-Reviewed by external specialist.
+Reviewed by 06/2024 09/2024 external specialist.
+Annual review.
+Background updated with no impact to criteria.
+05/2025 Reviewed codes and descriptions.
+References reviewed and updated.